 Here is my personal list of must-read books.
 Outside of the Bible, these are the writings that have shaped me more than any other as a Christian.
 I return to each of these books from time to time, and in my opinion every Christian should have them on their shelf, or at least borrow them from a friend who does.

-Enough said.
-Without further adieu I present to you, in no particular order–
+Without further adieu, then, I present to you in no particular order–

-THE 20 MOST INFLUENTIAL BOOKS I’VE EVER READ
+THE 25 MOST INFLUENTIAL CHRISTIAN BOOKS I HAVE EVER READ

 1. The Gate Seldom Found by Raymond Reid.
 This little-known work of historical fiction dramatizes the real life story of an obscure fellowship of believers that flowered in southern Canada in the late 19th century.
 If Reid’s presentation is even half accurate and true to life, I would’ve loved to have been part of it.
 Either way, his portrayal is one of the purest expressions of Christ and the church I’ve ever read.

 2. The Divine Romance by Gene Edwards.
 A stunning presentation of God’s relentless passion and pursuit of a bride.
 An absolute must-read.

 3. The School of Christ by T. Austin Sparks.
 Sparks is never an easy read, but the riches of his ministry are always well worth the labor.
 Personally speaking, there are depths of Christ I’ve glimpsed in Sparks’ writings that I’ve never seen anywhere else.

 4. Tale of Three Kings by Gene Edwards.
 A classic work on submission and authority, as seen through the lives of Saul, David, and Absalom.
 Plenty of insight here into the ways of God.